 A couple of days ago I bought Joel Marions “Extreme Fat Loss Diet”.
-I get emails from a couple of bodyweight trainers and they had been promoting this so I was intrigued to see what it entailed and due to lots of celebrations, social events and parties during April and May feel like I could burn a few pounds of body fat, also Jules is looking to get ripped again so I thought ok let’s have a look and see what it is all about.
+I get emails from a couple of bodyweight trainers and they had been promoting this so I was intrigued to see what it entailed and due to lots of celebrations, social events, and parties during April and May feel like I could burn a few pounds of body fat, also Jules is looking to get ripped again so I thought ok let’s have a look and see what it is all about.

-The program is based around a 25 day period which equals 5 x 5 day training cycles these are all to be done with no rest days.
+The program is based around a 25 day period which equals 5 x 5-day training cycles these are all to be done with no rest days.
 Each day you are issued with an exact way to eat and this is coupled with specific ways to train.
 All meals and training modalities including detailed exercise routines are clearly explained with video links to demos of the techniques via YouTube.
 Accompanied with this are the recipes and smoothie ingredients required.
-You are issued with a ‘done for you calculator’ which defines all your supplement and nutritional ratios for each specific day and encouraged to keep a log of your successes and challenges on the success record sheet which has good detail and to make sure you are all ready to go you have a pre program checklist.
+You are issued with a ‘done for you calculator’ which defines all your supplement and nutritional ratios for each specific day and encouraged to keep a log of your successes and challenges on the success record sheet which has good detail and to make sure you are all ready to go you have a pre-programme checklist.

 Day 3 = Shake Day protein shakes x 5.
-First three with fruit and last two with oil or nut butter.
+First three with fruit and the last two with oil or nut butter.
 Training on day 3 will be Strength Training in the morning and Light Cardio at night.

 Day 4 = Moderate Carb Day.
 Meals x 5 first two protein and carbs the next 3 protein and fats.
 Training on this day will be dynamic training in the morning and H.I.I.T training at night.

 Day 5 = Protein Only Depletion Day.
 Consume 2 x lean body mass in protein split up over 5 meals along with Lactic Acid training in the morning and light cardio for 30 mins at night.